Pivotal-Japan/demo-bosh-manifests/README.md

 ## Create an UAA client for credhub cli

-p-bosh does not have an uaa client for credhub cli by default.
+`p-bosh` does not have an uaa client for credhub cli by default.
-To retrieve credentials from crehub, you need to create the client by manual.
+To retrieve credentials from credhub, you need to create a client by manual.

 See also [doc](https://community.pivotal.io/s/article/How-to-Access-CredHub-with-the-CredHub-CLI).